PhD Counselor Education and Supervision

 The Doctoral degree program in Counselor Education and Supervision at Saybrook University, is intended to prepare students to work as counselor educators, supervisors, and advanced practitioners in academic and clinical settings.
 Graduates are prepared to contribute to the knowledge base in field of counseling, through leadership and research skills.
 The PhD program will hold to the broader mission of preparing advocates and leaders in Humanistic social transformation that is at the core of the mission of Saybrook University.

 This program is designed to appeal to Master’s level clinical practitioners, with an interest in teaching and providing advanced supervision.
-Our national accrediting body (CACREP) requires that for individuals to hold full-time faculty positions, in counseling programs, they must hold a doctoral degree in Counselor Education and Supervision.

 Department Core Values & Dispositions: The Counseling Department has adopted a set of professional and personal qualities to be demonstrated by all students and faculty.
 These qualities are directly linked to the mission and core values of Saybrook University.
 HUMANITI is a representation of our core values.
 All members of the counseling community are expected to embody these qualities inside and outside courses to the greatest extent possible.
 The qualities include: